gextyr/powerbivisual_fullcalendar/README.md

 * !! wrap group text
 * !! nicer/smaller buttons - css (jp/arnie)
 * !! set background color to white - css (jp/arnie)
-* !! add config option for weekend color (hex color or picker)
+* !! use config option for weekend color
-* !! add config option for today color (hex color or picker)
+* !! use config option for today color
-* !! add config option for grid line color (hex color or picker)
+* !! use config option for grid line color
 * !! hard-code new styles for: font , font color , font size

 * !
 The only required fields to render should be Title and Start